-Music Majors are required to attend all departmental recitals and convocations (on Tuesdays/Thursdays, 11:00 a.m.- 12:15 p.m.) as well as ten (10) other approved recitals or evening concerts each semester.
+Music Majors are required to attend all departmental recitals and convocations (on Tuesdays/Thursdays, 11:00 a.m.- 12:15 p.m.) as well as ten (10) other approved evening recitals or concerts each semester.
+The departmental recital/event schedule is posted at the beginning of each semester.
 Each student enrolled in applied study must also enroll in the zero "0" credit Recital Attendance course, MUSC 101 (any exceptions to this policy must be approved by the Department of Music Chairperson).
 In order to receive credit for a departmental recital, students must swipe their RU ID at the beginning and the end of the recital.
 Students who have not satisfied the requirement for a given semester will receive a failing grade for MUSC 101, Recital Attendance.
-Recital attendance will only be recorded when documented by a signed certificate collected following each performance.
 Any exceptions, including credit for off-campus performances, must be approved by student's applied teacher and/or the Department Chairperson.

 Approved recitals or concerts are limited to those listed on the department calendar plus those that are approved by the Department Chairperson.
 Unlisted performances submitted for approval must be formal recitals or concerts that are at least equivalent to listed events.
 Not more than three (3) documented off-campus concerts may be credited toward meeting the requirement for a single semester.
-Attendance will be credited for formal recitals or concerts (including opera and dance performances with live music) that are professional or college level performances.
+Attendance will be credited for formal recitals or concerts (including opera and dance performances with live music) that are CVPA, professional, or college level performances.
 The intent of the policy is to ensure student exposure to formal performances in accordance with NASM criteria requiring that "All Music students must be exposed to a large and varied body of music through attendance at recitals, concerts, operas and other performances."
-Credit will not be routinely approved for attendance at workshops, master classes, lectures, informal night club venues, etc. A student may not receive credit for a concert or non-departmental recital in which they perform unless it is a limited portion and/or is approved by the Department Chairperson.
+Credit will not be routinely approved for attendance at workshops, master classes, lectures, informal night club venues, etc. A student may receive credit for a concert or non-departmental recital in which they perform if approved by the Department Chairperson on a case-by-case basis.

 Attendance certificates for past concerts or recitals will not be accepted if received in the Department office later than thirty (30) days following the performance date.
-As many as six performances attended during the summer must be documented and received no later than September 30th in the Department office (three may be used for Spring semester deficiencies and/or three may be used for upcoming Fall semester requirements).
+Up to six performances during the summer must be documented and received in the music office no later than September 30th.
 Petitions for correction of errors in a student's Recital Attendance Record must be received in the Department office no later than January 31st for the previous Fall semester and no later than September 30th for the previous Spring semester.
 It is the student's responsibility to assure (through D2L) their Recital Attendance Record is correct.
-Recital attendance deficiencies for the previous semester must be certified by the Department of Music office no later than 12:00 noon on the last day of classes.
-No recital or concert attendance after 12:00 noon on the last class day of the semester may be applied toward satisfying previous semester deficiencies.
-Absolutely no inquiries or adjustments will be made for the previous semester after deadlines.